An interview with foodie and founder of start-up, Little Yam, Anna Marin.

 In the last 5 minutes of cooking, dissolve the saffron in a glass of stock, pour it in the rice and mix well.
 Once the rice has reached the desired cooking,remove it from the heat and whip in the grated Parmesan cheese and the remaining butter.
 At this point, taste the rice and add salt if necessary.:Before serving, it is best to leave it to rest for a moment, so that it can absorb the taste further.
 Sprinkle the saffron on top to decorate.

-Explore more of what Italy has to offer with an ocean cruise.
+Explore more of what Italy has to offer on our escorted tours.